The arrangement of the upper teeth in humans. Features of the structure of teeth

 The neck of the tooth connects the crown and root.

-This is a slightly narrowed part of the tooth.
-Connective tissue fibers are located horizontally around the neck of the tooth, forming a circular ligament of this tooth.
+This is the slightly narrowed part of the tooth.
+Around the neck of the tooth, connective tissue fibers are located horizontally, forming the circular ligament of this tooth.

 Root